Combinatorial decision-making driven by multicomponent surface condensates: Training the model

 We optimize over both the $\chi$ matrix and the reservoir chemical potential $\vec{\mu}_\text{res}$, with the target being an enrichment in the desired output species for a given input concentration vector $\vec{\phi}_\text{in}$.
 Unlike in the case of an artificial neural network, where there are no physical constraints on the weights assigned to the hidden layers, a surface is constrained to have total volume fraction 1.
 Therefore, unlike the unconstrained problem, the cross-entropy of the output vector is not a favorable loss function, because imposing that the desired output concentration be as close as possible to 1 depletes the volume fraction available to the hidden species, thereby limiting their effectiveness.
 We require instead that the following criteria be captured by our loss function: \begin{enumerate} \item The final concentration of the desired output species should be above some threshold value $\phi_\text{max}=A/N$, where $N$ is the total number of particle species and $A$ is a value to be specified.

 \item The final concentrations of the undesired output species should be below some threshold $\phi_\text{min}=B/N$, where $B$ is a value to be specified. \end{enumerate} These two criteria in turn enforce that the ratio of desired to undesired outputs should be above a set threshold $A/B$, and that this ratio is attained with a sufficiently enriched output species.
-In principle, for a steady-state concentration vector $\vec{\phi}$ where the $j$'th output is desired to be enriched, the above criteria are satisfied by a contribution to eq. \ref{eq:loss-function} of
+In principle, for a steady-state concentration vector $\vec{\phi}$ where the $j$'th output is desired to be enriched, the above criteria could have been satisfied by using, instead of $l_j$ in eq.
+9, the function

 which enforces that the ratio in the argument of the log be as close as possible to 1, and therefore that $\phi_{\text{out},j}/\phi_{\text{out},k}>\phi_\text{max}/\phi_\text{min}$, while the numerator and denominator are independent of $\vec{\phi}_\text{out}$ when their values are above and below (respectively) their corresponding threshold values.
 This function indeed allows for successful decision boundaries to be sculpted.
 In practice, we further adjust this loss empirically to improve training.
 In particular, we use the fact that